ahmad-zurih/rag-framework/readme.md

     *   `data_language`: This specifies the language of your data.
 The file provides a list of supported languages.
 Choose the one that matches your data.
     *   `db_directory`: This defines the location where the vector database will be stored.
 By default, it's set to the user's home directory under a `.db` folder.
 You can change this path to a different location if needed.
     *   `chunk_size`: This determines the number of sentences processed together when creating the vector database.
 You can adjust this value based on your data size and hardware capabilities.
+     *   `overlap_size`: This determines the number of sentences overlaped between the chunk and the next chunk.
+This is useful to not lose semantic of chunks when splitting the text.
+The value must be lower than the chunk_size.

     Example `embedding_config.py` (Remember to adapt these values to your specific setup):